CEETL Registration is Now Open for Summer Programs!

 Summer Faculty Development Activities

 These four summer offerings are optional, span a variety of synchronous and asynchronous modalities, and most can be taken individually, in sequence, or simultaneously.
 You choose!
-Certificates of completion, digital badges, and stipends* will be awarded upon completion of the requirements for each program, and will be paid out in June or September to support our lecturer faculty.
+Certificates of completion, digital badges, and stipends will be awarded upon completion of the requirements for each program, and will be paid out in summer or fall to support our lecturer faculty.
 Check back often as new opportunities will be added.

 Online Teaching Lab: Flexible Summer Learning Community